Gkuetemeyer/Adafruit_Trellis_XY/README.txt

 ---------------------------------------------------------------------------------
 INSTALLATION:

+- Press "Download ZIP" button on GitHub page.
-Download and unZip zip file
+- Download Zip file and unzip it.
+- Rename "Adafruit_Trellis_XY-master" folder name to "Adafruit_Trellis_XY"
-Copy the "Adafruit_Trellis_XY folder to your "libraries" directory.
+- Copy the "Adafruit_Trellis_XY folder to your "libraries" directory.

 In the Arduino IDE, create a new sketch and select fromn the menu bar "Sketch->import Library->Adafruit_Trellis_XY.
 Be sure to place